Employment Separation Agreement

 • Industries.
 In this, you need to mention all the industries the employee will be restricted from working in after their termination from the current industry.

 • Term.
-Non-compete conditions do not apply to an employee’s lifetime; therefore, it is essential to mention the term until when such conditions are applicable.
+Non-compete conditions do not apply to an employee’s lifetime; therefore, it is essential to mention the term when such conditions apply.
 It needs to be filled in item B.

 • Location.
 Non-compete conditions between the employer and the employee also come with geographical boundaries.
 The checkbox provided in item C can be marked and filled for such purposes.